Java-9000/Java-1000/com/soft9000/M1000/A01200/MISSION.md

 > _VIDEO:_ (tbd)

 ## Mission: Static Class Nestings
-Nesting one class within another need not be so uncommon!

-In this case, when our evolvng `Nexus` exclusively requires the `CalcJob` instance, it is often a good time to nest things together.
+In the last exercise, we saw that because our `Nexus` depended upon the `CalcJob` instance, it was a good time to __nest__ classes together.

-> TODO: Work in progress!
+Notice how nesting one class within another can eliminate a lot of 'class clutter.' -But naming our classes properly can also do that!

+Unlike demonstrative naming techniques, switching between `static` and 'non-static' nesting definitions also allows us to better manage instanced associations.

+Your mission is to:
+- Check the results of the __previous__ project into your GitGub fork.
+- Update your __previous__ `CalcJob` class.
+  -  Redefine your __previous__ `Nexus.CalcJob` class as `static`.
+   - Update & test your code.

+Feel free to review our soloution in [our Nexus](Nexus.java) project if and as required.

 ## Bonus:
-- (Work in progress)
+- Update __this__ project's implementation
+  - Add support for additional mathematical operations
+  - Be sure to test any additions!

 ## Challenge Activity:
-- Study our implementation.
+- Study our implementation
-  * (Work in progress)

-- Create & test your own version:
+  - Create & test your own version
-  * (Work in progress)
+  - Can you add & test support for `Array<CalcJob>`?

 ### Files:
 * `CalcNester.java`